 In this paper, we use a C-fold cross-validation technique in the simulations and the application for the purpose of smoothing parameters selection.
 In this approach, the initial time series is randomly partitioned into C subsamples.
 Then the model is repeatedly fitted treating one of the subsamples as missing data, and the (negative) cross-validated likelihood score is computed on the subsample only, treating this time the calibration data as missing.
 The chosen smoothing parameter is the one that minimizes the average cross-validated score over the C partitions.
 Nevertheless, in case of small samples and the presence of very large discrepancies between partitions, the C-fold approach might be problematic.
 An alternative is to use repeated random subsamples: the initial dataset is repeatedly partitioned into two, randomly and without replacement.
 This method is appealing in our case, as the GPD can produce data that vary a lot (a feature potentially reinforced with the MS component of the model).
-For computational convenience, the selection is performed over a search grid $\Lambda \subset \mathbb{R}^{M \times (J{\lambda} + J{\sigma} + J{\gamma})}{\geq 0}$.
+For computational convenience, the selection is performed over a search grid $\Lambda \subset \mathbb{R}{>0}^{M \times (J{\lambda} + J{\sigma} + J{\gamma})}$.

 Model comparison can be done with the AIC.
 The AIC for a particular model (i.e. with a particular smoothing parameters κ and a particular subset of covariates) is given by where $df(\kappa)$ is the effective degrees of freedom of the final model obtained with smoothing parameter κ and $\hat{\Theta}$ the estimated parameters of the model.
 In a parametric model, the degrees of freedom is given by the number of parameters whereas is a semiparametric context, it can be obtained by the trace of the product of the Fisher information matrix for the unpenalized likelihood and the inverse Fisher information matrix for the penalized likelihood [Gray, 1992].
 Among several models, the one that minimizes the AIC will be considered as the best model.
-This approach is computationally more efficient than a crossvalidation approach but it might also lead to significant undersmoothing problems [Hurvich et al., 2012].
+This approach is computationally more efficient than a cross-validation approach but it might also lead to significant undersmoothing problems [Hurvich et al., 2012].
 Moreover, due to the complexity of the likelihood function, the Fisher information matrix needs to be numerically estimated.
 We use this criterion in the empirical study to compare several candidate models.
-Lastly, regarding the number of states, Langrock et al. [2015] argue that in practice this choice is rather arbitrary.
-In the economic context, Ang and Timmermann [2012] explain that this choice is difficult to do ex-ante using the data, and should be based on theoretical arguments.
-They notice that it is not uncommon to fix the number of regime at some values, typically two.
-One of the main reasons is that related econometric tests are difficult to implement, due to non-standard distributions of the test statistics under the null.
-Besides, several information criteria (AIC, SBIC, Hannan-Quinn criterion or cross-validated likelihood) can be of some help, but they tend to favour a high number of states.
-A better practice seems to check a-posteriori the goodness-of-fit of the estimated models using different numbers of states, with the goal to detect if an additional complexity might improve the overall goodness-of-fit.
-This analysis can be carried out by examining the autocorrelation of the (pseudo-)residuals.

-$$AIC(\hat{\Theta},\kappa) = -2\log(\mathcal{L}(\hat{\Theta})) + 2 \cdot df(\kappa)$$ (20)
+$$AIC(\hat{\Theta}, \kappa) = -2\log(\mathcal{L}(\hat{\Theta})) + 2 \cdot df(\kappa)$$ (23)